Orland Square Mall: History

+In January 2018, it was announced the Sears anchor store would close.
+The building was sold to Cubework, a provider of coworking spaces.

-Von Maur opened to the public in the former spot of the Carson's anchor store on November 2, 2019, a month after Woodland Mall in Kentwood, Michigan opened.
+On April 18, 2018, it was announced that Carson's and its Furniture Gallery would be close, after the parent company went out of business.
+The Carson's anchor building was reconstructed for Von Maur, which opened November 2, 2019, a month after the Woodland Mall location in Kentwood, Michigan opened.

 The same year Von Maur opened, Texas de Brazil would officially open on the upper level by the defunct Sears.

 On August 20, 2020, Duluth Trading Company opened to the left of Half Price Books.

+In 2025, it was announced that Dick’s Sporting Goods would be opening one of their large format Dick’s House of Sport stores in the former Sears.
+Construction is expected to begin in 2027 and be completed by 2029.